How to add closed captions to your YouTube videos in 2024

 Once you’ve got your file, now you can do whatever you want to it.

-If you want to upload it to another video with the same audio (left-handed videos, anyone?), then go to the edit page of that particular video and under Subtitles click on the big ADD LANGUAGE button.
+If you want to upload it to another video with the same audio (left-handed videos, anyone?), then go to the edit page of that particular video and under Subtitles first over over the – sign under the Subtitles column.

 Click on the Upload file button, select whether the file comes with timing or without timing (which is only available if you upload subtitles for the original language, not for translations) and navigate to your saved file.